Open-crotch pants

 Open-crotch pants (开裆裤 (開襠褲, kāidāngkù)), also known as open-crotch trousers or split pants, are worn by toddlers throughout mainland China.
 Often made of thick fabric, they are designed with either an unsewn seam over the buttocks and crotch or a hole over the central buttocks.
 Both allow children to urinate and defecate without the pants being lowered.
 The child simply squats, or is held by the parent, eliminating the need for diapers.
-The sight of the partially exposed buttocks of kaidangku-clad children in public places frequently astonishes foreign visitors, who often photograph them; they have been described as being "as much a sign of China as Chairman Mao's portrait looming over Tiananmen Square."
+The sight of the partially exposed buttocks of kaidangku-clad children in public places frequently astonishes foreign visitors, who often photograph them.
+They have been described as being "as much a sign of China as Chairman Mao's portrait looming over Tiananmen Square".

 In China they are often seen as a relic of the country's rural past, with younger mothers, particularly in cities, preferring to diaper their children instead.
 However, Western advocates of the elimination communication method of toilet training have pointed to the advantages of their use, specifically that children complete their toilet training more quickly and at an earlier age.
 Other benefits claimed include the elimination of diaper rash and reduction of the environmental problems caused by disposable diapers.
-Some Western parents have even begun putting their own children in kaidangku.